 While the Elgato Wave 3 and the HyperX Quadcast S are strong contenders by themselves, comparing these USB microphones will help you see the areas where they truly excel!

-One of the most important parts of recording and streaming is having clear sound quality and eliminating background noise.
+For me (and most streamers and podcasters, too), one of the most important parts of recording and streaming is having CLEAR sound quality and eliminating background noise.

 However, the main downside is that you might not be able to use ALL of these options, which means that you might be paying for more than you can use.

-Both microphones are fairly close to each other in terms of sound, but the main difference is in their functionality.
+Both microphones are fairly close to each other in terms of sound, but I think the main difference is in their functionality.

 With this microphone, your studio will always serve as an eye-catching shot!